wattdepot/wattdepot/docs/overview/domainmodel.md

 ## User

-To manipulate a WattDepot server, such as adding or retrieving data, you must provide a user name and a password.
+To manipulate a WattDepot server, such as adding or retrieving data, a client must provide a user name and a password.
 Every WattDepot server has an administrator account that can create new users and assign passwords to them.

+Users belong to one and only one group.

 ## Group

 Groups provide a "namespace" for WattDepot entities, and are typically associated with an organization.
 For example, "University of Hawaii at Manoa" could be a group, and "Hawaii Pacific University" could be another group.

-All users, sensors, sensor groups, collectors, depositories, measurements, and measurement types belong to one and only one group, and this group must be specified when accessing these entities.
-This enables two groups, such as UH and HPU to have separate depositories both named "energy" without confusion.
+Groups are defined with a "slug", which is incorporated into the HTTP URL.
+For example, the slug associated with University of Hawaii at Manoa might be "uhm", and the slug associated with Hawaii Pacific University might be "hpu".

+When a user defines a sensor, sensor group, collector, depository, and measurement, those entities will be associated with the user's group.
+This enables, for example, two organizations (uhm and hpu) to each create their own depository called "energy" without conflicting with each other.

+It also supports privacy.
+Users can normally see only the entities defined within their own group.
+There is one exception: WattDepot provides a predefined group called "public" which owns certain entities such as measurement types.
+All groups can access entities in the public group.

 ## Sensor